agraymd/agraymd.github.io/readMe.md

 ### C SOCKET HTTP SERVER CODE:

-- Updated 21-APRIL-2024 to continue reading request until entire body is read or client terminates.
+- Updated 21-APRIL-2024 to continue reading requests until the entire body is read or client terminates.

 - I noticed an issue where requests sent from Safari did not have the entire request body, but only some of the request headers.